 - Any information for the Office of the City Clerk can be sent to [email protected], every effort will be made to respond to your inquiry within 24 hours.

 Ontario Works (OW)

-- If you do not already receive OW or ODSP and want to apply for income assistance and/or emergency assistance due to COVID-19, call the Ontario Works office at 905-546-4800 or learn more here: www.hamilton.ca/social-services/ontario-works
+- If you do not already receive OW or ODSP and want to apply for income assistance and/or emergency assistance due to COVID-19, call the Ontario Works office at 905-546-4800 or visit www.hamilton.ca/social-services/ontario-works.

-- To apply for the federal Canada Emergency Response Benefit (CERB) or Canada Emergency Student Benefit (CESB), visit www.canada.ca (do not contact Ontario Works).
+- To apply for the federal Canada Emergency Response Benefit (CERB), visit www.canada.ca.
+Do not contact Ontario Works.

 Learn more here: www.hamilton.ca/social-services/ontario-works

-- In-person renewal of monthly permits at 80 Main Street West is suspended until further notice.
+- For all other permits, 80 Main Street West remains closed for in-person renewal.
 Permits can be paid for over the phone utilizing a Visa/Mastercard by calling 905-540-6000, or by a cheque dropped through the mail slot located at the front entrance of 80 Main Street West location.
 A Customer Service Representative will assist you in the mailing out or pick-up of your permit.

 Online services available: